Bed Bugs Appearance

 Bedbug bites are caused by bedbugs primarily of two species Cimex lectularius (the common bedbug) and Cimex hemipterus.
 Infestation is rarely due to a lack of hygiene.
 These insects feed exclusively on blood and may survive a year without eating.
 They are attracted by body warmth and carbon dioxide.
 Transfer to new places is usually in the personal effects of the human they feed upon.

-Treatment requires keeping the person from being repeatedly bitten and possible symptomatic use of antihistamines and corticosteroids (either topically or systemically).
+Bed bug treatment requires keeping the person from being repeatedly bitten and possible symptomatic use of antihistamines and corticosteroids (either topically or systemically).
 There however is no evidence that medications improve outcomes and symptoms usually resolving without treatment in 1–2 weeks.

 Avoiding repeated bites can be difficult, since it usually requires eradicating bedbugs from a home or workplace; eradication frequently requires a combination of pesticide and non pesticide approaches.
 Pesticides that have historically been found to be effective include: pyrethroids, dichlorvos and malathion.
 Resistance to pesticides has increased significantly over time and there are concerns of negative health effects from their usage.
 Mechanical approaches such as vacuuming up the insects and heat treating or wrapping mattresses have been recommended.